 The big move is over!
-The actual physical part of it was handled by my intrepid son, Duncan, and dear friend Lance.
+The actual physical part of it was handled by my intrepid son and a very dear friend of many years.
 I packed boxes and was stunned to see how much I had collected in the 11 years I had lived in my house in Port Angeles.
 It’s the longest I have ever lived anywhere.

 I remember well the years when everything that I owned fit into a 1971 VW beetle.
 Ah, how I long for the days when I could pack up in a matter of hours and hit the road.